Vonage/vivid-3/libs/components/src/lib/toggletip/README.md

 - Type: `'top'` | `'top-start'` | `'top-end'` | `'right'` | `'right-start'` | `'right-end'` | `'bottom'` | `'bottom-start'` | `'bottom-end'` | `'left'` | `'left-start'` | `'left-end'`
 - Default: `'right'`

+You may experience positioning inaccuracies when the `toggletip` is nested inside an elevated wrapper ([card](../../components/card)/[dialog](../../components/dialog)).
+The discrepancy arises from using the `filter` property to create shadows on the elevated wrapper.
+This issue can be resolved by not placing the `toggletip` inside an elevated wrapper.

 ```html preview center
 <style>
 	body {